bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 the former result should use ``root_views`` for keyed roots or ``views`` for the complete view manager on each handle.
-Downstream hosts such as Panel only need changes if they inspect these return values or call the former public standalone helpers; hosts that ignore the bootstrap return value keep the same rendering behavior.
+Downstream hosts such as Panel only need changes if they inspect these return values or call the former public standalone helpers.
+Hosts that ignore the bootstrap return value keep the same rendering behavior.

 Adapters remount when their model, target, or abort signal changes.
 Keep those values stable across ordinary framework renders.
-Removing one root slot from a document provider detaches only that view; the provider and its other root slots keep the shared document alive.
-Every model supplied to one document provider must have a unique model ID; duplicate IDs are rejected before the provider changes its active mount.
+Removing one root slot from a document provider detaches only that view.
+The provider and its other root slots keep the shared document alive.
+Every model supplied to one document provider must have a unique model ID.
+Duplicate IDs are rejected before the provider changes its active mount.
 A single model can have only one owning temporary document at a time, so dispose its current mount before moving it to another host.
 Abort a pending or active mount with ``mountOptions.signal``.
-A signal that is already aborted prevents mount creation entirely; aborting during or after creation disposes the owned mount and its temporary document.
+A signal that is already aborted prevents mount creation entirely.
+Aborting during or after creation disposes the owned mount and its temporary document.
 Adapter error callbacks and events report target and render failures.
-Expected unmounts and superseded renders cancel silently; all three paths clean up any views and temporary document they created.
+Expected unmounts and superseded renders cancel silently.
+All three paths clean up any views and temporary document they created.
 Framework packages do not inject Bokeh resource scripts or implement a second embed lifecycle.